-Multiply the total carbon weight (metric tons of carbon) for each group derived in Step 1 by the mill efficiency identified for the project's mill location(s) in the Regional Mill Efficiency Database, found on the Reference documents section of this methodology's website.
-This is the total carbon transferred into wood products.
+Multiply the total carbon weight (metric tons of carbon) for each group derived in Step 1 by the mill efficiency for the project's mill location(s).
+Mill efficiencies may either be derived directly using monitored data or estimated using a default production loss factor of 25%31.
+This output represents the total carbon (75%) transferred into wood products.
 The remainder (sawdust and other byproducts) of the harvested carbon is considered to be immediately emitted to the atmosphere for accounting purposes in this methodology.